bem-site/bem-method/events/yglf-telaviv-2015/yglf-telaviv-2015.en.md

-# BEM talk on You Gotta Love Frontend 2015
+# BEM talk on You Gotta Love Frontend Conference

 **When**: June 8 — 9, 2015

 **Where**: [The Cameri Theatre of Tel Aviv](http://yougottalovefrontend.com/#venue), Tel Aviv, Israel.

-**You Gotta Love Frontend 2015** is the first international conference of its kind to be held in Israel.
+**You Gotta Love Frontend** is the first international conference of its kind to be held in Israel.

 More information about the event could be found on [it's official web page](http://yougottalovefrontend.com/).